Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Mixture-of-Gaussians (MoG) Dataset

-where $\mathrm{d}\bar{\mathbf{w}}$ is the Brownian motion and $t$ flows forward from $T$ to $0$.
-For all reverse-time SDE, there exists corresponding deterministic processes which share the same density evolution, i.e., $\{p_t(x_t)\}_{t=0}^T$ \cite{song2020score}.
-In specific, this deterministic process follows an ODE:
+where $\mathrm{d}\bar{\mathbf{w}}$ is the Brownian motion and $t$ flows backward from $T$ to $0$.
+For all reverse-time SDEs, there exist corresponding deterministic processes that share the same density evolution, i.e., $\{p_t(\bm x_t)\}_{t=0}^T$ \cite{song2020score}.
+Specifically, this deterministic process follows an ODE: